 Keywords: drug discovery and innovation, natural products, secondary (specialized) metabolites, recombinant peptides and proteins, cell-based methods, in vitro methods

-Melanie Ottinger (Thermo Fisher Scientific, CH): Production of therapeutic plasmid DNA in single-use technology
+Melanie Ottinger (Thermo Fisher Scientific, Switzerland): Production of therapeutic plasmid DNA in single-use technology

 Scope of the session: The Food and Agriculture Biotechnology session will focus on sustainable food production (raw materials, processing, packaging, storage); food quality/safety and food adulteration.
 Presentations are welcome on the detection and control of spoilage and pathogenic microorganisms; development and applications of novel enzymes; functional foods with new and improved properties; nutritional supplements with value added output traits; development of food and agricultural products with new properties by genetic engineering.
 A particular area of interest is application of biotechnology in agriculture.

 Keywords: food production, quality, safety, adulteration, control of pathogenic microorganisms, novel enzymes, functional foods, nutritional supplements, genetic engineering, biotechnology in agriculture